22 Signs That Someone Is a Manipulator

 This is how you identify manipulation techniques

 Discover how to recognize manipulation and choose counter-strategies.
-Here are descriptions of eleven types of manipulation techniques including body language.
+Here are descriptions of eleven types of manipulation techniques, including body language.

 What is manipulation?